 "Principal dwelling" means any dwelling and the land surrounding it that is reasonably necessary for use of the dwelling as a primary dwelling, but not more than one acre.
-It may include a part of a multidwelling or multipurpose building and a part of the land upon which it is built that is used as the primary dwelling.
+It may include a part of a multi-dwelling or multipurpose building and a part of the land upon which it is built that is used as the primary dwelling.

-Complete the worksheet in the next column if your principle dwelling is located on more than one acre of land.
+Complete the worksheet on page 48 if your principle dwelling is located on more than one acre of land.